georgemunyoro/skaak/README.md

-# Skai : Python-Chess-Engine

 ******************************************
-This is a chess engine built in python.
+         A Python Chess Library
 ******************************************

-Full engine will include :
+Features that will form the basic form:
- - Board Evaluator
+ - Board representation, allowing for things like making moves, etc.
- - Board Search
+ - Move generation
- - Internal Board Representation
+ - Basic board analysis: repetition, checkmates, draws, and so forth.
+ - Interface for communicating with chess engines such as stockfish
+ - The creation and parsing of popular game formats: PGN, FEN, etc.

-The goal is to create a UCI compatible engine, completely in python from scratch.
+The goal is to create something like `https://github.com/niklasf/python-chess` and to then extend.

+Why?
+Because it's fun, and a great learning experience.

+# Fun Fact : `Skaak` is the word for `Chess` in the Afrikaans language, so no, this was not randomly named.